consulo/consulo-dev.github.io/docs/tutorials/action_system/grouping_action.md

 ## Simple Action Groups
 In this first example, the action group will be available as a top-level menu item, and actions are represented as drop-down menu items.
-The group is based on a default IntelliJ Platform implementation.
+The group is based on a default Consulo implementation.

 ### Creating Simple Groups
 Grouping can be registered by adding a `<group>` element to the `<actions>` section of a plugin's `plugin.xml` file.
-This example has no `class` attribute in the `<group>` element because the IntelliJ Platform framework will supply a default implementation class for the group.
+This example has no `class` attribute in the `<group>` element because the Consulo framework will supply a default implementation class for the group.
 This default implementation is used if a set of actions belonging to the group is static, i.e., does not change at runtime, which is the majority of cases.
 The `id` attribute must be unique, so incorporating the plugin ID or package name is the best practice.